Skip to content

 DHA Learning Outcomes

 To ensure that students have gained the necessary knowledge, skills, competencies, and attitudes to succeed in their healthcare administration careers, DHA programs typically include student learning outcome statements.
 These statements describe the specific outcomes that every student should achieve upon completing the program, and are often required by accrediting agencies during the accreditation process.
-When considering different DHA programs, you can typically find the program’s learning outcomes listed on their website.
-Here are five examples of learning outcomes that you may encounter in a healthcare administration doctoral program:

 1